urbit/urbit/README.markdown

 will kill that program while `+prog` will spawn a new one.
 If you ever end up with a broken program that is spouting errors and wish to restart it, do it from this interface.
-Even our shell and REPL `+dojo` is just another program in this list!
+Even our shell and REPL `:dojo` is just another program in this list!

 This is the base view from Arvo as well.
 If you kill all your running programs with `^D`, it will drop you into this interface.
-Pressing `^D` from this view will also shutdown your ship gracefully, instead of having to kill all programs first.

 Lastly, Arvo is a single-level store.
 Since it's not the '70s anymore and disk is cheap, everything you do is saved for ever.